 Laney Amps CUB All TUBE Amplifier Series

 If you really want that tube amp sound, a solid state just isn’t going to cut it.
 While tube amps are generally more expensive, you do have some options for getting that distinctive tone without spending a fortune.
 The CUB from Laney is a compact 1X10 all-tube amplifier.
-While it’s the priciest item on this list, at $250 it’s still an incredible value.
+While it’s among the priciest items on this list, it’s still an incredible value.